General Contracting contractors in

 What license do I need for general contracting in Ann Arbor, MI?

-You need a Michigan Residential Builder License for residential projects over $600 or a Commercial Builder License for commercial work, issued by Michigan Department of Licensing and Regulatory Affairs.
+You need a Michigan Residential Builder License for residential projects over $600 or Commercial Builder License for commercial work.
+Requires passing state exam, 4 years experience, and $50,000 surety bond according to Michigan Department of Licensing and Regulatory Affairs.

 How much does a kitchen remodel cost in Ann Arbor?

-What permits do I need for home additions in Ann Arbor?
+Do I need permits for home additions in Ann Arbor?

-When is peak construction season in Ann Arbor?
+When is peak season for general contractors in Ann Arbor?

 No contractors listed yet.